 Step 5: Get Active

-Physical activity is a necessary part of a healthy lifestyle.
-By doing at least 30 minutes of moderate exercise on most days of the week, you can stay fit.
-You can burn about 150 calories a day or about 1,000 calories a week by doing moderate exercise.
+Physical activity and exercise are a necessary part of a healthy lifestyle.
+By doing at least 30 minutes of moderate exercise most days of the week, you can stay fit.
+You can burn about 150 calories a day (about 1,000 calories a week) by doing moderate exercise.

 - To stay at your current weight, do at least 60 minutes of moderate to vigorous activity on most days of the week.